pystardust/ani-cli/README.md

 # ani-cli

-> Thank you @RaynardGerraldo for fixing the crippling issue 221
+> Thank you @RaynardGerraldo for fixing the crippling issues 221 and 202
->
-> [Issue 202](https://github.com/pystardust/ani-cli/issues/202) causes some series to work but not others
->
-> Input welcome

 A cli to browse and watch anime.